Step 1: Apply Online

 Yosemite Faculty Association

-In 1984 the Hispanic Education Conference began as a dream of several members of the Modesto Hispanic Leadership Council and then Dean of Counseling Mr. Juan Alvarez.
+In 1984, the Hispanic Education Conference began as a dream of several members of the Modesto Hispanic Leadership Council and the Dean of Counseling, Mr. Juan Alvarez.
 Today, the Hispanic Education Conference is the largest youth conference in the central valley with participants from all over Stanislaus County and surrounding areas.
 The purpose of the Hispanic Education Legacy Award is to recognize individuals or organization whose body of work and passion for serving as a part of the conference team has ignited a flame in students and kept the conference a great success.

 2018-Leticia Cavazos-MJC Transfer Center Counselor/Coordinator, Claudia Ramirez-MJC TRiO Counselor/Coordinator